 Now let us look at another hypothetical Calendar, this time designed for a Medical Clinic, with the functions of the front desk staff right at the forefront.

-- How many Patients are scheduled to come in: Look at option 1
+- How many Patients are scheduled to come in?
+Look at option 1

-- How many have come in and are waiting: 25.
-Look at option 2
+- How many have come in and are waiting?
+25. Look at option 2

-- How many have come and left already: Look at option 5
+- How many have come and left already?
+Look at option 5

-- How many are waiting for the pharmacist to dispense before they can leave the clinic
+- How many are waiting for the pharmacist to dispense before they can leave the clinic?

-- Which patients are waiting for the Lab Technician to collect blood-work samples
+- Which patients are waiting for the Lab Technician to collect blood-work samples?

-2. One patient multiple Appointments
+2. One patient has multiple Appointments

 Another most common hurdle that one faces is when a patient is having multiple appointments on a single day for various services offered by the clinic.
-Usually, appointments are booked against each of the services and when the patient arrives in the clinic, the front desk checks in the patient for the first appointment.
-But happens to the other appointments?
+Usually, appointments are booked against each of the services and when the patient arrives at the clinic, the front desk checks in the patient for the first appointment.
+What happens to the other appointments?
 Most systems will leave the other appointments as scheduled unless manually changed one after the other.
-And in case, if this is missed, then the patient is waiting in the waiting room for their next appointment and being frustrated about the time being wasted waiting.
+And in case, if this is missed, then the patient is waiting in the waiting room for their next appointment and is frustrated about the time being wasted waiting.
 This is bound to leave a bad experience.